martianinteractive/my_lti_app/README.md

 LMS::Canvas::InvalidRequestException (Status: 400 Error:  ....

 To fix this remove all entries in the Authentications table.
 In the future we should detect an invalid api token and then remove the db record forcing a new OAuth dance.

+questions

+1. Does this work with other LMSes?
+2. 2 tools installed?

+https:
+use ngrok or nginx
+bundles application can share more than one app

+canvas token: generate using a token from the profile section.
+That would have the permisison of that user. use: as_user_id would have the ability to id the user.